jongregory/PersonalWebsite/content/posts/checklist-new-website.md

 Images are crucial for any modern website, but I have sometimes found the process for managing the images and matching to content on the website can be overlooked.
 Some questions I always try and ask in the early stages of a new website project are;

 Where are images sourced from, is there an image management tool or are they manually uploaded?
 How will the images be refreshed?
-If they are being sourced from a external source what is the latency and can then by loaded into a CDN?
+If they are being sourced from an external source what is the latency and can then by loaded into a CDN?

 Matching up to the content - How will the images be matched to the location in the content, multiple product images for example.
 Can a naming convention be used and how should a missing image be handled gracefully?